 IPL's Zero Harm company value is prioritised above all others.
 The Company's ambition aims to ensure that Zero Harm is a way of life not only for employees, but for other stakeholders, and extends beyond the Company to make a positive impact on the greater community.
 IPL recognises the importance of an engaged and diverse workforce on its long-term economic sustainability, and also has measures in place to protect employees from any form of discrimination or harassment.
-IPL's SafeTEAMS program teaches the concept of 'safe ground' which is based on the principle of creating psychologically safe work places that encourage healthy challenge and idea sharing.
-IPL is committed to providing Safe Ground so that our employees feel they are able to address conduct they see that contravene IPL's expectations around ethical behaviours .
-In 2023, a Global Cross Functional Mental Health & Wellbeing Steering Committee was established to develop a global framework including psychosocial risk management to embed processes and systems.
+IPL's SafeTEAMS program teaches the concept of 'Safe Ground' which is based on the principle of creating psychologically safe work places that encourage healthy challenge and idea sharing.
+IPL is committed to providing Safe Ground so that our employees feel they are able to address conduct they see that contravene IPL's expectations around ethical behaviours.
+A Global Cross Functional Mental Health & Wellbeing Steering Committee has been established to develop a global framework including psychosocial risk management to embed processes and systems.

 The Code of Conduct sets out options for speaking up, including management approaches, HR and legal avenues and IPL's Whistleblower program.

-The Being a Sustainable Business section of the 2023 Annual Report discusses the Company's approach to workplace health and safety, managing, engaging and ensuring a diverse workforce and its governance of ethical conduct and modern slavery issues.
-IPL's Refusal to Work policy supports its application where concerns are held by employees regarding unacceptable risks to Indigenous cultural heritage and work began on IPL's second Innovate Reconciliation Action Plan (RAP) in 2023.
-During the year, progress was made against the actions in the current Innovate RAP.
-'Toolbox Talks' were continued to support our reconciliation efforts, focusing on educating employees about Indigenous culture and raising awareness about significant dates for Australia's First Nation's Peoples, such as National Sorry Day and Mabo Day, and celebrations of NAIDOC Week and Reconciliation Week were held.
+The Being a Sustainable Business section of the 2024 Annual Report discusses the Company's approach to workplace health and safety, managing, engaging and ensuring a diverse workforce, and its governance of ethical conduct and modern slavery issues.
+IPL's Refusal to Work Policy supports its application where concerns are held by employees regarding unacceptable risks to Indigenous cultural heritage.
+In FY24, IPL released its Innovate Reconciliation Action Plan (RAP) for 2024-26.
+The Innovate RAP sets out our commitment to generating long-term economic and social opportunities for Aboriginal and Torres Strait Islander peoples while preserving and celebrating their rich cultural histories.
+Our series of 'Toolbox Talks' to support our reconciliation efforts have also continued.
+These focus on educating our people about Indigenous culture and raising awareness about significant dates for Australia's First Nations Peoples, such as National Reconciliation Week and NAIDOC Week.
 At our operating sites we continue to consult with traditional owners to inform our actions and provide opportunities for First Nations Australians through employment and training.

 Due to the nature of industrial explosives, industrial chemicals and fertilisers manufacturing operations, some IPL sites are located in areas where the materials handled have the potential to impact on the communities in which IPL operates.
 Additionally, the operational risks associated with the transportation and storage of the materials handled by IPL (for example, fertilisers, ammonium nitrate, initiating systems, industrial chemicals and industrial explosives products) may also have the potential to impact on the local communities.
 IPL is committed to conducting its business in a socially responsible manner and has measures in place to prevent potential negative impacts on local communities which could arise.

-The Operating and Financial Review section of the 2023 Annual Report contains a summary of the production, transportation and storage risks and the treatment strategies for these risks.
-The 2023 Sustainability Report and the Being a Sustainable Business section of the 2023 Annual Report also discuss the Company's approach to caring for our local communities.
+The Operating and Financial Review section of the 2024 Annual Report contains a summary of the production, transportation and storage risks and the treatment strategies for these risks.
+The 2024 Sustainability Report and the Being a Sustainable Business section of the 2024 Annual Report also discuss the Company's approach to caring for our local communities.

-The Company's sustainability strategy, its approach, targets and performance are set out in the 2023 Sustainability Report, which includes further details of how the Company manages its governance of ethical conduct and its environmental and social impacts in line with our Company Value of "Care for the Community & our Environment".
+The Company's sustainability strategy, its approach, targets and performance are set out in IPL's 2024 Sustainability Report, which includes further details of how the Company manages its governance of ethical conduct and its environmental and social impacts in line with our Company Value of "Care for the Community & our Environment".